Optimal strategies in collective Parrondo games

 which is maximum for $\alpha=0.5$ and $x_{\rm st}=x_{\rm fc}/2$.
 Therefore, the optimal policy should try to drive $x(t)$ to $x_{\rm fc}/2$ and keep it there, i.e., should try to make the plant work at half of its full capacity.
 In our case, $\alpha(t)$ can only take values 0 and 1.
 However, by rapid oscillations one can get an effective value of $\alpha(t)$ equal to any real number between 0 and 1.
 The optimal policy implies a rapid variation which gives an effective value $\alpha=0.5$, yielding a slope for $y(t)$ which is $\dot y(t)=x_{\rm fc}/4$, definitely better than the short-range optimization of $\dot y(t)$ which gave us a horizontal slope.

 The final stage of the optimal policy $\alpha(t)$ has a clear intuitive explanation.
 We have to abandon the plant at time $T$.
 Therefore, the optimal policy when $t$ is approaching $T$ should set $\alpha(t)=1$, since we want to get as much as possible and do not care if we leave the plant exhausted after $T$.
 This is exactly what happens to a middle-distance runner: she keeps a constant velocity which allows her to maintain a stationary regime but she sprints in the last meters of the race to use up all her strength.
 With this picture in mind, we call this last stage the ``sprint".
 One can calculate the duration of the sprint, $t_{\rm sprint}$, in our model, assuming that $x(0)=x_{\rm fc}/2$, $\alpha(t)=1/2$ for $t<T-t_{\rm sprint}$ and $\alpha(t)=1$ for $t>T-t_{\rm sprint}$.
-Eq.~\eqref{eq:sistema} can then be fully solved and it is found that $y(T)$ reaches its maximum for $t_{\rm sprint}=(\ln 2)\tau\simeq 0.693\,\tau$, in agreement with the curves in Fig.~\ref{figura10}.
+Eq.~\eqref{eq:sistema} can then be fully solved yielding: >From this expression one easily finds that $y(T)$ reaches its maximum for $t_{\rm sprint}=\tau\ln 2\simeq 0.693\,\tau$, in agreement with the curves in Fig.~\ref{figura10}.

 In conclusion, we have presented a stochastic model in which a short-range optimization yields to systematic loses, whereas blind strategies steadily win.
 We have found an explanation of this phenomenon based on the fact that the short-range optimal strategy is ``killing the goose that laid the golden egg", and proven that the same mechanism can also arise in a linear deterministic system.
 In fact, similar mechanisms has been widely reported in the realm of economics and ecology, although mainly described qualitatively.
 The risks of overtaxing commerce and the overuse of natural resources are representative cases.
 We believe that the models presented here could inspire new quantitative approaches to these problems.